STUkh/vue-promise-btn/CONTRIBUTING.md

 - **Create feature branches** - Don't ask us to pull from your master branch.

+- **Follow ESLink standard codestyle** - We use standard code style to keep codebase fresh and clean

+- **Exclude ./dist folder from PR** - Ensure that *dist* files excluded from PR.
+Build will be updated before publishing

 - **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.

 **Happy coding**!